A local’s guide to the best cenotes near Chichén Itzá

 If you’re staying in Valladolid or on the Riviera Maya, then visiting one of the many cenotes around Valladolid makes perfect sense.
 The list below includes both the most popular and my personal favourites (some of which are not well known).

-If you prefer to wait until you’re back on the Riviera Maya then you have many great cenote options there too such as Cenote Calavera, Cenote Carwash, and Gran Cenote (and soooooo many more) and while they’re all beautiful, they’re generally much more expensive to visit than cenotes in Yucatan.
+If you prefer to wait until you’re back on the Riviera Maya then you have many great cenote options there too such as Cenote Calavera, Cenote Carwash, and Gran Cenote (and soooooo many more) and while they’re all beautiful, they’re generally busier, and much more expensive to visit than cenotes in Yucatán.

 Cenote Zaci

 Cenote Zaci is located right in the centre of Valladolid and is very popular with locals and visitors.
 The cenote itself is half-covered, which is great for people who get claustrophobic in the full cave cenotes.
-After some refurbishments in 2022 the cenote is open to the public again with a new restaurant and an artists’ pavilion.
+There is a good restaurant and an artists’ pavilion on site.
 Limited to a 2-hr swim here.

 Type of Cenote: Half cave/half open.
 Approx 45m across and 40m deep.
 There is a jumping platform.

-Facilities: 🚾 🚿 🛟 🌮 🛍 (NO lockers – take as little with you possible as you have to leave your belongings on the side of the cenote)
+Facilities: 🚾 🚿 🛟 🌮 🛍 (The changing rooms are very basic and there are no lockers – take as little with you possible as you have to leave your belongings on the side of the cenote)

 Cenote Suytun